Siddhant-Baranwal/webify_backend/README.md

 # Webify:
 A site for learning web development for the beginners.
 This is the backend repo of the project.
+[Link](https://github.com/Siddhant-Baranwal/webify_frontend.git) to the frontend repo.
 [This](https://webify-gold.vercel.app/) is the actual site

 ## Idea:
 The basic idea of this website is to give the beginners a platform where they get the roadmap for full-stack web development.
 Morever, they get the videos and documentation of each of the topics.
 For backend, we have added a donate page where user can donate us his desired amount.
 And another page for requesting a free counselling class on our site.